 - Incorporate a central place for relevant and useful resources, information and research into the functions of the intersex Health and Wellbeing Centre.

 - Deliver an Intersex Standards of Care and Support Guideline to improve the experience and outcomes of people with intersex variations using health services.
 This aims to provide high level basic advice for health and human service providers to provide person-centred care for people with intersex variations across their life-stage.

-- Work with organisations responsible for LGBTIQ+ accreditation programs, training, research and data collection in order to increase awareness and improve intersex inclusiveness.
+- Work with organisations responsible for LGBTIQA+ accreditation programs, training, research and data collection in order to increase awareness and improve intersex inclusiveness.

 - Support the update of new data reporting guidelines adopted by the Victorian Government, to include changes to how intersex status is reported, ensuring alignment with the Australian Bureau of Statistics.